B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - The absence of a valid recording in the event of a complaint may result in **the cancellation of one's own evidence** and **possible sanctions**.
 - If a player refuses or cannot provide the footage in a situation where it is requested, he cannot claim his innocence and may be sanctioned.
 Ex: If you are accused by MetaGaming and you do not have the footage to prove otherwise, you will be sanctioned for MG.

+### <a id="1.6"></a><span style="color: #0088CC">1.6 False Reports and Posthunt</span>

+Filing multiple unfounded reports against players, especially when they do not explicitly violate the rules or disrupt the RP experience, is not allowed.

+<span style="color: yellow">Examples of posthunt:</span>
+- Persistently seeking the punishment of a player at any cost, even if their actions did not significantly impact the outcome of the RP scenario you were involved in.
+- Creating multiple complaints against a player who is repeatedly found not guilty of breaking any rules.

+Before submitting a report or ticket, think carefully.
+If your complaint is baseless and solely intended to get someone punished, you may be the one penalized for posthunt.

+<span style="color: red">Sanctions:</span>

+- First offense: 150-200 Checkpoints
+- Second offense: Warn
+- Three or more offenses: Ban 1-7 zile up to Permanent ban in some cases

 ## <a id="2"></a><span style="color: #0088CC">CAP.
 2 - BASIC RULES</span>

 ### <a id="2.1"></a><span style="color: #0088CC">2.1 In Character (IC)</span>